slateci/slatelite/README.md

 `./slatelite build` will always pull the latest releases of the SLATE software.

-Note that you upon destroying and re-initializing you'll need to run:
+**NOTE** that you upon destroying and re-initializing you'll need to run:

 `./slatelite slate cluster delete {your_cluster_name}`